-- Overnight tent camping, with outdoor privy and access to indoor restrooms.
-Includes firecircle; wood supplied onsite.
+- Overnight tent camping with firecircle, with outdoor latrine and access to indoor restrooms.

-- Firecircle with rustic seating for campfire ceremonies and special occasions.
+- Firecircle with rustic seating for campfire ceremonies and special occasions; wood supplied onsite.

 - Facility rentals: covered pavilion, picnic grove, recreation field, indoor classrooms, and large multi-purpose room for troop meetings and events.*

 - Additional recreation options include gaga ball, volleyball and ping pong.*

 - Year-round scout programs and badge classes (virtual and in-person).

 - Guided nature observation hikes - daytime and night hikes are available!